How do our riders learn?

 • Under 180 pounds (weight restriction for our bikes)

-Our experience has shown that behavioral considerations are extremely important—participants may be physically able to ride, but if they cannot be persuaded to get on the bike and follow our instructions, they may not succeed.
-We have also found that participants aged 8 and older tend to do better than younger children, but even more important is how motivated each participant is to learn.
+Our experience has shown that behavioral considerations are extremely important—riders may be physically capable of riding.
+Still, if they cannot be persuaded to get on the bike and follow our instructions, they may struggle to succeed.
+We have also found that riders aged 8 and older tend to perform better than younger children, but more importantly, it is how motivated each rider is to learn.
 Smaller children will not fit on our specialized bicycles.
-There is no maximum age level and some participants attend several years in a row.
+There is no maximum age level, and some riders attend for several years in a row.

-Bike First! is a big commitment on everyone’s part, and though our goal is to have fun, we take our commitment very seriously.
-Volunteers put in many hours and there is always a waiting list; being on time is critical and attendance for the full week is mandatory.
+Bike First! is a significant commitment for everyone, and although our goal is to have fun, we take our commitment very seriously.
+There is always a waiting list; being on time is crucial, and attendance for the entire camp is highly recommended to allow sufficient time to learn essential skills.

-If you or the applicant cannot commit to a full week of conscientious participation, please bypass this program for now and wait until you’re ready.
+If you or the rider cannot commit to a full five days of conscientious participation, please bypass this program and wait until they are ready.

-Our experience is that most riders do better when their parents/guardians aren't in the gymnasium.
-Individuals are often more willing to take risks and are more open to novelty with unfamiliar spotters.
+In our experience, most riders perform better when their caregivers (all adults) are not in the gymnasium.
+Riders are often more willing to take risks and are more open to novelty when unfamiliar spotters are involved.

-We also recognize that parents and guardians are the ultimate experts on what makes the participant tick.
-That's one of the reasons we ask you to provide a full-face photo and some information about the applicant's disability, as well as things that motivate her/him.
-We create files for each participant our spotters use to familiarize themselves with their assigned rider.
+We also recognize that caregivers are the ultimate experts on what motivates the rider.
+That's one of the reasons we ask you to provide a full-face photo and some information about the applicant's disability, as well as what motivates them.
+We create files for each rider, which our spotters use to familiarize themselves with their assigned riders.

-In the final days of Bike First!, parents should come prepared in comfortable clothing and running shoes.
-We might need you to help run alongside your rider while the spotter teaches you how to help your child become an independent rider.
+In the final days of Bike First!, caregivers should come prepared in comfortable clothing and running shoes.
+We may need you to help guide your rider while the spotter teaches you how to assist your rider in becoming independent.

-Your rider must promise to come every day, be on time, and not practice outside Bike First! until the camp has concluded.
-In addition, they must not take any other camps this week.
+Your rider must promise to attend every day, arrive on time, and refrain from practicing outside Bike First! until the camp has concluded.
+Additionally, they must not attend any other camps this week.
 Their body needs time to process and memorize what they've learned daily.
-Also, review the Tips for Participants section below with the applicant.
+Also, review the tips for riders section below with the applicant.

 Is it hard to ride without your training wheels?
 Bike riding should be fun and easy, so we’re here to help!